 So make sure that you get as low as you can.
 Your silhouette photos will immediately improve.

-You’ve discovered how to find the best silhouette subjects.
+You’ve discovered how to find the best silhouette subjects and backgrounds.

 But how do you make sure that your subject is striking a perfect pose?
 A bad pose can ruin your silhouette photography.